 Figure E-1: Proposed base and additional height and stepback requirements along the Front Street/Riverfront Corridor.
-Does not apply South of Laurel Street.

 - a.
 Base Height and Floors.
-No new development shall exceed a base height of 50 feet (measured to the top of parapet or eaves on the highest floor), except by compliance with any density bonus program or provision of state or local law, or where Additional Height Zone B applies (See Section H: Additional Height Zones).
-Within this base height, no more than 3 floors with a mix of uses above the ground-level retail use will be permitted within the maximum base height of 50 feet.
-Given the highly urbanized nature of the downtown with the most intensive land uses in the City, building heights exceeding Base Height standards through use of a density bonus provision of law, are not expected to create any coastal resource impacts as a result of the increased intensity. - b.
+No new development shall exceed a base height of 50 feet (measured to the top of parapet or eaves on the highest floor).
+Within this base height, no more than 3 stories of commercial uses (including ground-level retail) shall be permitted; if upper-level residential or hotel uses are included, a maximum of 3 floors with a mix of uses above the ground-level retail use will be permitted within the maximum base height of 50 feet. - b.
 Mechanical Penthouses.
-Uninhabitable mechanical penthouses will be permitted above the base height by a maximum height of 60-20 feet, provided that such penthouses are set back from the face of buildings by a minimum of 15 feet and that sloping roofs meet the provisions of c. below, unless the penthouse is architecturally integrated into the building facade.
+Uninhabitable mechanical penthouses will be permitted above the base height to a maximum height of 60 feet, provided that such penthouses are set back from the face of buildings by a minimum of 15 feet and that sloping roofs meet the provisions of c. below, unless the penthouse is architecturally integrated into the building facade. - c.

-- c.
 Upper Level Stepbacks from Streets and Public Passageways.
 In order to promote a pedestrian scale, to increase light to the street, and to reduce overall building mass and scale, development above 50 feet in height shall be required to step back from the Front Street façade a minimum of 10 feet.
 At least 50% of building frontage along Front Street and Soquel Avenue shall step back 10 feet above the height of 50 feet.
-Buildings adjacent to River Street, east-west streets, and publicly accessible passageways shall step back at least 10 feet from the street for any height above 35 feet. - d.
+Buildings adjacent to River Street, east-west streets, and publicly accessible passageways shall step back at least 10 feet from the street for any height above 35 feet.

+d.
 Upper Level Stepback from River.
 Along the west side of the Riverwalk, development shall step back 10 feet from the exterior wall face above the 50 foot height level as measured from Front Street sidewalk elevation.
-Allow up to 25% of the length of the Riverwalk building frontage to encroach into or eliminate the required 10-foot stepback area to provide for massing variation.
+Allow up to 25% of the Riverwalk building frontage to encroach into the required 10-foot stepback area to provide for massing variation.
 (See Figure E-1).